 Super Raptor Class Web Site by Eos MediaArts, a Passinault.Com company.
 Super Raptor Class 0001, commissioned 100109.1600 hrs.

 Web Site Design by Tampa Advertising Agency Eos MediaArts.
 Main Tampa photography by Aurora PhotoArts.
-Tampa Bay events by Eventi Events.
-Our Tampa Film Showcase monthly Tampa film festival and networking event series by Eventi Events, a Passinault.Com company.
+Tampa Bay events by Eventi Stage and Eventi Events.
+Our Tampa Film Showcase monthly Tampa film festival and networking event series by Eventi Stage, a Passinault.Com company.